JlordA/petto-backend/README.md

-# README
+# Petto API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to the Petto API backend.
+This rails API holds the database for the javascript based Petto front end.
+The server database archives instances of users and Pettos belonging to the user.

+## Gem files of Importance:

-* Ruby version
+* Ruby Rails version 6

-* System dependencies
+* postgresql 2.0

-* Configuration
+* active-model-serializers

-* Database creation
+* rack-cors

+## To Run
+**Setup**
+* git clone git@github.com:JlordA/petto-backend.git
-* Database initialization
+* cd backend

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* cd petto_backend

+**To start the Client:**
+* bundle install or yarn
-* ...
+* rails s

+The client is running on http://localhost:3000/api/